Fire safety information from Fire & Rescue NSW:

 - Ensure your home security lets you out quickly.
 Keep keys in deadlocks.

-- Be safe in the kitchen.
+- Kitchen fire safety.
 Do not leave cooking unattended and turn pot handles in.

 - Educate and supervise children.
 Keep matches and lighters out of reach.